-NOTICE OF 1995 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 1996 ANNUAL MEETING OF STOCKHOLDERS

-PLEASE TAKE NOTICE that the annual meeting of the stockholders of A. O. SMITH CORPORATION will be held on Wednesday, April 5, 1995 at 9:00 A.M.
+PLEASE TAKE NOTICE that the annual meeting of the stockholders of A. O. SMITH CORPORATION will be held on Wednesday, April 3, 1996 at 9:00 A.M.
 Eastern Time, at the Hotel du Pont, 11th and Market Streets, Wilmington, Delaware for the following purposes:

-- (1) To elect seven directors chosen by the holders of Class A Common Stock. - (2) To elect three directors chosen by the holders of Common Stock. - (3) To consider and act upon a proposal to amend the Restated Certificate of Incorporation to increase the number of authorized shares of Class A Common Stock from 7,000,000 to 14,000,000 shares and the number of authorized shares of Common Stock from 24,000,000 to 60,000,000. - (4) To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for 1995. - (5) To consider and vote on the stockholder proposal set forth in the proxy statement, if properly presented at the meeting. - (6) To transact such other business and act upon such other matters which may properly come before the meeting or any adjournments thereof.
+- (1) To elect seven directors chosen by the holders of Class A Common Stock. - (2) To elect three directors chosen by the holders of Common Stock. - (3) To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for 1996. - (4) To consider and vote on the stockholder proposal set forth in the proxy statement, if properly presented at the meeting. - (5) To transact such other business and act upon such other matters which may properly come before the meeting or any adjournments thereof.

-Only holders of record of the Class A Common Stock and the Common Stock of the Company at the close of business on February 22, 1995, will be entitled to notice of and to vote at the meeting.
-The list of stockholders entitled to vote at the meeting will be available as of March 24, 1995 for examination by stockholders for purposes related to the meeting at the offices of Morris, Nichols, Arsht & Tunnell, 1201 North Market Street, Wilmington, Delaware.
+Only holders of record of the Class A Common Stock and the Common Stock of the Company at the close of business on February 28, 1996, will be entitled to notice of and to vote at the meeting.
+The list of stockholders entitled to vote at the meeting will be available as of March 18, 1996 for examination by stockholders for purposes related to the meeting at the offices of Morris, Nichols, Arsht & Tunnell, 1201 North Market Street, Wilmington, Delaware.